 They have a new campaign called “Cook Poultry Like a Pro” where FVSP partnered with five celebrity chefs to create unique recipes using their local poultry.
-These recipes are centered around cooking poultry to perfection using techniques that are unique to each bird, and they can be found here.
+These recipes are centered around cooking poultry to perfection using techniques that are unique to each bird.

 1. Chicken Cacciatore by Chef Clement Chan

 2. Roasted Squab by Chef Connor Sperling

 3. Whole Roasted Duck by Chef Trevor Bird

 5. Whole Roasted Chicken by Chef Alex Hon

 I chose to recreate the Whole Roasted Duck by Chef Trevor Bird because I’ve been eating duck all my life but I have never attempted to cook it myself at home.
 Chef Trevor Bird is an extremely well known chef (he was on Top Chef Canada and is the owner of the Fable restaurants and MeatMe.ca) so when I saw that his name was attached to this recipe, I knew it was going to be good.

 To be honest, I was really nervous at first.
 The duck was quite large and I think it’s just a type of bird that not many people attempt to cook for their families at home.
 In my family, my Asian parents would always just order barbeque duck from the butcher shop because it was tasty, fast, and easy.
 My mom would never attempt to cook it at home herself!